WATCH NOW: How to Prepare Your Pet for an Emergency

 - For cats: litter box and litter supplies (paper towels or moist towelettes and garbage bags always come in handy)

 The HSUS notes that although the tendency may be to want to hold your pet close, for comfort (yours and theirs), in an emergency situation, this is a mistake.
 It’s much safer to keep your pet leashed, or in a carrier.
 This will prevent him or her from escaping to run and hide.

 The HSUS website provides valuable information about disaster preparedness for pets, including methods of identifying pets, locating pet-friendly lodging in case of evacuation, and in-home procedures to follow during catastrophic situations.

 Hopefully, you’ll never have to use your pet disaster kit.
 That said, a little readiness never hurt anyone.
-And in the unfortunate event that disaster strikes, you and your nonhuman family members will be prepared.
+A weather radio and monitoring the NOAA will help you stay informed.
+Make sure you have extra batteries for flashlights and other emergency electronics.
+In the unfortunate event that disaster strikes, you and your nonhuman family members will be prepared.